The United States confronts a critical public health crisis: obesity. Alarming data from the CDC highlights a growing number of obese adults.

 Arthritis (due to joint stress)

 Obesity, high blood pressure, and high cholesterol often occur together, significantly raising the risk of heart disease and stroke.
-Fortunately, these risks can be mitigated by managing these factors.
+We can fortunately lower these risks by effectively managing these factors.

 Here’s what you can do to take charge of your health: